 What Does a Typical Day Look Like for a CRM Manager?

-- Monitor customer relation strategies
+- Monitoring customer relation strategies

-- Recommend strategy improvements
+- Recommending strategy improvements

-- Build workflows to manage those relationships
+- Building workflows to manage those relationships

-- Refine existing workflows and strategies
+- Refining existing workflows and strategies

-- Coordinate meetings
+- Coordinating meetings

-Other common tasks include analyzing purchasing behavior, supervising customer service representatives, managing their team, getting in touch with VIP clients or potential customers, and handling disappointed customers.
+Other specific tasks include analyzing purchasing behavior, supervising customer service representatives, managing their team, getting in touch with VIP clients or potential customers, and handling disappointed customers.
 So, the role goes beyond managing a team and maintaining CRM software.